Sakarah/GeneTipe/README.md

 You can test that with a simple `$ ./genpts "ln((2*x)+1)" | ./genetipe config/symbolic_regression.json` for example.

 Note that the results are not always as simple as expected.
 You can force simpler expressions by reducing the maximum depth allowed for individuals.

+## Regular expression searching
+In regular expression searching, the goal is to find a regular expression (regexp) matching a set of examples and not matching another set of counter-examples.
+Moreover, we want to avoid over-fitting in order to generalize the pattern as much as possible.
+For example, if you give email addresses as examples, we expect to give as a result a regexp matching all the email addresses (or at least those looking like the examples) and not only the few ones in the dataset.

+Again we use here a tree representation for the regexp then converted into non deterministic finite automata for evaluation.

+To test this genetic algorithm, you need to provide a representative set of what kind of strings you want and find appropriate counter-examples.
+A good counter-example is usually something near what you want but slightly different.
+Then test against the result other strings not included in the set and see if they are well recognized.